dev-cafe/autocmake/doc/developers/configuration.rst

     -h --help                  Show this screen.

-That's not too bad although currently we cannot do much with this since there are no sources listed, no targets, no nothing.
+That's not too bad although currently we cannot do much with this since there are no sources listed, no targets, hence nothing to build.
 We need to flesh out ``CMakeLists.txt`` and this is what we will do in the next section.